Frequently Asked Questions

 Outside of any general meetings of your body corporate, the committee acts for the body corporate on various matters (i.e. building maintenance, budgets, consents/approvals, general meeting agendas).
 Once the committee is elected at the annual general meeting, the elected committee runs the body corporate for the forthcoming year.
 They have considerable power under the Act and they need to have this power and authority in order to make decisions in a timely and efficient manner.

 The body corporate committee comprises of a minimum of 3 and a maximum of 7.
-The positions of Chairperson, Secretary, and Treasurer (referred to as the Executive) must be filled, and while one person can fill more than one position (e.g. one person could hold all three executive positions), this is not recommended.
-The remaining 4 positions (referred to as ordinary members) need not be filled but it is desirable in our view to have a good representation of owners on the committee.
+The positions of Chairperson, Secretary, and Treasurer (referred to as the Executive positions) and four 'Ordinary Member' positions. must be filled.
+Not all positions have to be filled however it is desirable, in order to have a good representation of owners on the committee.

 5. HOW SHOULD MAINTENANCE ISSUES BE HANDLED?